 Planning to send your child back to India for competitive exam preparation?
 Hear from JEE Main outside India topper on why you should not

-Eight Allen Overseas students secured more than 99 per cent in the JEE Main 2024 Session 1 including Yatharth Shah from UAE who is the 'Outside India Topper'
+Eight Allen Overseas students secured more than 99 percentile in the JEE Main 2024 Session 1 including Yatharth Shah from UAE who is the 'Outside India Topper'

 In this session, a record-breaking 11.7 lakh students participated, marking the highest number since the initiation of exams by the National Testing Agency (NTA).
 ALLEN Overseas proudly takes its place at the forefront of this success story.